-With resorts at Walt Disney World, Disneyland, and stand-alone properties closed, Disney Vacation Club has a “point pool problem.”
+Due to the multi-month closure of resorts at Walt Disney World, Disneyland, and beyond, Disney Vacation Club has a “point pool problem.”
 Here we’ll address DVC’s current policies, how this problem will play out, why occupancy rates will be significantly higher for DVC than hotels, and potential solutions.
+(Updated December 28, 2020.)

 It’s important to include the non-WDW resorts like Aulani, Hilton Head Island, Vero Beach, and the Grand Californian in this analysis, as those supplies of points do impact demand at Walt Disney World resorts (VGC much less so than the other three).